 The final output includes the numeric result, dataset and table codes, a Sources panel, and methodology notes explaining ACS 5-Year reliability and inflation adjustment.

-If the user had requested a variable not available at that geographic level, the AI would explain the limitation and suggest a valid alternative.
+If the user had requested a variable not available at that geographic level, the Data Navigator would explain the limitation and suggest a valid alternative.

 This approach ensures that: